 The Connection between Partners

-Tango comes alive only when the dancers are fully immersed in the experience—the music, the sentiment, the sensation, the feeling, and above all, the connection.
-True tango cannot happen between two novices who fixate on steps while ignoring the music, remain physically distant, emotionally detached, and unable to communicate feelings (see Tango Is a Feeling).
+True tango cannot happen between two novices who fixate on steps while neglecting the music and their partner, remaining physically distant, emotionally detached, and unable to communicate their feelings (see Tango Is a Feeling).
 They dance like two individuals bickering and disagreeing with each other.
-In contrast, experienced dancers flow together harmoniously.
-They lose themselves in the music, allow it to resonate within them, stiring shared emotions, and enabling them to find a deep connection.
-As a result, they dance like two soulmates in perfect agreement.
-This agreement is what makes tango so intoxicating.
+In contrast, experienced dancers move as one, effortlessly synchronized.
+They lose themselves in the music, allow it to resonate within them, stiring shared emotions, and enabling them to forge a deep connection.
+As a result, they dance like soulmates in perfect agreement—a harmony that makes tango so intoxicating.

-What we seek in tango is this deep connection and resonance.
+Tango comes alive only when dancers fully immerse themselves in the experience—the music, the sentiment, the feeling, and, most importantly, the connection.
 A good partner doesn't need to be good-looking, but they must be a good match—with whom you feel a spark, a chemistry.
-Novice dancers often focus on the outer layers such as steps and technique.
-What truly matters, however, is the inner quality each dancer brings to the partnership: his masculinity, musicality, strength, leadership, protection, thoughtfulness, and finesse; her femininity, lightness, flexibility, agreeableness, adaptability, and coordination; and most important of all, the connection between them.
-Those who chase superficialities miss the essence of tango, just as those who overlook the soul of love
+Novice dancers often fixate on the outer layers, such as steps and technique.
+Yet what truly matters is the inner quality each dancer brings to the partnership: his masculinity, musicality, strength, leadership, protection, thoughtfulness, and finesse; her femininity, lightness, flexibility, agreeableness, adaptability, and coordination.
+Above all, it is the connection between them that defines the dance.
+Those who chase superficialities miss the essence of tango, just as those who overlook the soul of love.

+Voltaire once said: “What is tolerance?
+It is the consequence of humanity.
+We are all formed of fragility and error; let us pardon each other’s folly—this is the first law of nature.”
 Tango is like marriage; what makes it work is not pressing your partner to follow your will, but being cooperative and accommodating.
 Novice women often feel comfortable dancing with a milonguero, not because the novices know their stuffs, but because the milonguero knows how to accommodate them.
 Surrendering, adapting, and seeking unity and harmony with one’s partner are far more essential than executing perfect steps (see Tango Is a Relationship).

 March 13, 2014